phac-nml/irida/doc/user/administrator/index.md

 Setting Analysis Submission Priority
 ====================================

 Administrators have the ability to set the priority of analysis submissions in IRIDA.
 This feature can be used to ensure important analyses are run in a timely fashion when the analysis queue is filled by routine or other low priority analyses.
-By default all manually submitted submissions will have a priority of `MEDIUM`, where all automated submissions (such as automated assemblies and automated SISTR) will have `LOW` priority.
+By default all manually submitted submissions will have a priority of `MEDIUM`, whereas all automated submissions (such as automated assemblies and automated SISTR) will have `LOW` priority.

 To update the priority of a submission, first view the submission page.
 The current priority will be displayed in the info section